 - Following the application of heat and usage of a squeegee, allow the vinyl to cool before you trim off surplus material.
 Employing a utility knife demands firm hands; abstain from hurrying at this stage.

 - If sizable bubbles emerge, readjustment might be necessary.
-Gently lift and reposition that vinyl segment, ensuring that it does not overly pull or warp it.
+Gently lift and reposition that vinyl segment, ensuring that it does not overly pull or warp.

 Repositioning Vinyl Without Damaging It